slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 >xssor.io, Hijacked by Cloudflare.

-In fact, this pop-up, and even the whole content of x.html, doesn’t belong to the document itself.
+In fact, this pop-up, and even the whole content of x.html, doesn't belong to the document itself.
 All of them are provided by Cloudflare.
 The mechanism is shown below:

 <img src="res/cloudflare_worker.png" width="800">

 The indication of the code snippet in the screenshot is very simple: If I were the hacker and I have controlled your Cloudflare account, I can use Workers to inject arbitrary malicious script to any web page.
-And it’s very difficult for the users to realize that the target web page has been hijacked and tampered with, as there will be no error alerts (such as HTTPS certificate error).
-Even the project team won’t easily identify the problem without having to spend a huge amount of time checking the security of their servers and personnel.
+And it's very difficult for the users to realize that the target web page has been hijacked and tampered with, as there will be no error alerts (such as HTTPS certificate error).
+Even the project team won't easily identify the problem without having to spend a huge amount of time checking the security of their servers and personnel.
 By the time they realise it is Cloudflare Workers, the loss could already be significant.

 Cloudflare is actually a good tool.
 Many websites or web applications will use it as their web application firewall, anti DDoS solution, global CDN, reverse proxy, etc. Because there is a free version, they have a big customer base.
 Alternatively, there are services like Akaimai etc.

 Users must pay attention to the security of such accounts.
 Account security issues arise with the rise of the Internet.
-It’s such a common topic in the world that almost everyone is talking about it everywhere, but still many people are getting hacked because of it.
-Some root causes might be they don’t use a unique strong password for important services (Password managers like 1Password isn’t that popular anyway), some might be they don’t bother to turn on 2 factor authentication (2FA), or maybe they don’t even know of the thingy.
+It's such a common topic in the world that almost everyone is talking about it everywhere, but still many people are getting hacked because of it.
+Some root causes might be they don't use a unique strong password for important services (Password managers like 1Password isn't that popular anyway), some might be they don't bother to turn on 2 factor authentication (2FA), or maybe they don't even know of the thingy.
 Not to mention for some certain services, passwords should be reset at least annually.

 All right, this will be the end of this section.
 You only need to understand that this is indeed a dark forest, and you should know about as many attacking methodologies as possible.
 After seeing enough on paper, if you have at least fallen into the traps once or twice, you can consider yourself as an amateur security professional (which will benefit yourself anyway).